 I’ve been out of school a long time.
 I’m not ready to be a full-time student, but I still need help with college costs.
 Is there any aid for me?

 You don’t have to be a full-time student to receive financial aid.
 At California community colleges, there is no unit requirement for enrollment fee waivers through the Board of Governor Fee Waiver Program.
 To receive assistance from the state and federal programs, the minimum required units is dependent on your Expected Family Contribution (EFC).

 I am not a high school graduate.
 Can I still get financial aid?

 Students without high school diplomas and are 18 years old can qualify for financial aid if they have a GED, or other high school proficiency certificate.
-They can also demonstrate readiness for college by taking the Wonderlic Test.

 I’ve heard about waivers for the enrollment fee at California community colleges, but I’m not on public assistance.
 Even so, I won’t be able to afford the per unit cost.
 What can I do?